 Health and Human Services Secretary Robert F. Kennedy Jr. confirmed on Thursday that the U.S. Food and Drug Administration (FDA) is actively reviewing safety data related to mifepristone, a medication responsible for more than half of the abortions in the United States.
 This announcement came during a Senate Finance Committee hearing where Kennedy addressed concerns about the drug's safety profile.

-Kennedy stated, "We’re getting data in all the time, new data that we’re reviewing," in response to questions from Republican Senator James Lankford.
+Kennedy stated, "We’re getting data in all the time, new data that we’re reviewing," (Finance Senate) in response to questions from Republican Senator James Lankford.
 He further alleged that during the Biden administration, data regarding mifepristone's safety was manipulated, claiming that a significant safety signal, estimated at around 11 percent, was suppressed.

 The FDA's ongoing review follows Kennedy's earlier request for a comprehensive evaluation of mifepristone data, which he disclosed during a similar hearing in May.
 He indicated that FDA Commissioner Marty Makary is overseeing this review, stating, "I know I talked to Marty Makary about it yesterday, and he said those studies are progressing and that they’re ongoing."
+(Finance Senate)

 Kennedy did not provide a specific timeline for the completion of the review but confirmed that it is a top priority, as speculated by Senator Josh Hawley.
 The urgency of the review is underscored by recent findings suggesting that the rate of serious complications following mifepristone use is significantly higher than what is indicated on the FDA label.

 A study cited by Kennedy revealed that the rate of serious or life-threatening complications is 22 times higher than reported.
-"It’s alarming, and … it indicates that at very least, the label should be changed," Kennedy remarked regarding the study's conclusions.
+"It’s alarming, and … it indicates that at very least, the label should be changed," (Finance Senate) Kennedy remarked regarding the study's conclusions.

 Additionally, another study published in the same month found that 83 percent of emergency room visits related to drug-induced abortions were misclassified as miscarriages.
 Researchers noted that this misclassification could hinder women from receiving necessary emergency care for serious complications associated with mifepristone.